 Laser Surgery – Postoperative Care

 Typically, you will remain in the hospital for 1 to 2 days after surgery.
 You will then be sent home to the care of your primary obstetrician and perinatologist.
 Weekly ultrasound is recommended for the four weeks after surgery.
-Then, depending on the clinical circumstances, follow up ultrasounds generally should be performed every 2 – 3 weeks for the duration of the pregnancy (however it is the recommendation of Fetal Hope to have weekly monitoring via ultrasound, NST’s, or other appropriate means.).
+Then, depending on the clinical circumstances, follow up ultrasounds generally should be performed every 2 – 3 weeks for the duration of the pregnancy (however it is the recommendation of Fetal Health to have weekly monitoring via ultrasound, NST’s, or other appropriate means.).

 Additional Information (Nutrition)